SubstituteR/UnlimitedAsa/README.md

 # UnlimitedAsa
 Run as many ASA Dedicated Servers as you want on your computer.

+**Note: This does not remove the Steam account requirement.
+This allows you to run more than one server on the same machine.**

 # How to Use?
 Build and inject the library `crack.dll` into the ASA Dedicated Server at start up.